yisomething/Numerical-Methods/lab3/README.md

     immotion_basis.mat
     Kakashi.jpg

-* Q&A
+* Q&A</br>
 Question:What happens if you pick larger Y values (e.g. 5:10)?
 Why?
-What type of image does this procedure work best for?
+What type of image does this procedure work best for?</br>
 The larger Y values will trigger a faster image moving speed.
 According to Talyor Expansion, I(u+du,v+dv) = I(u,v) + [Ix(u,v) Iy(u,v)][du dv]' + hot, the smaller the du and dv are, the less effect they will cause. du and dv can be larger because of a larger Y, and the larger Y make the image perform worse.